passthejoe/blogPoster/README.md

 **You really don't have to use a text editor with the script if you don't want to.** You can do everything in the console (i.e. at the command line), though bringing in a text editor makes it much easier to craft your posts.

 ### Do you need a stand-alone blogging system to use blogPoster?

-**No.** You can use blogPoster just for posting to Twitter, or just for posting to your blog/microblog.
+**No.** You can use blogPoster just for posting to Twitter or Mastodon, or just for posting to your blog/microblog.
 It's flexible that way.

 While the blog-posting portion of blogPoster in its default configuration is very much [Ode](http://ode.io)-specific, you can and should modify it for your file-based blogging system.
 As I say above, this is on my roadmap for the project.

-### Uploading to a blog or site via FTP
+### Uploading to a blog or site via secure FTP

 What you need: